-The Metropolitan Museum of Art is a great museum for kids, and one of our favorite things to do in New York City.
+The Metropolitan Museum of Art is one of the great treasures of the world, and one of our favorite things to do with kids in NYC.

 What if I told you there was untold treasure within reach?
 And all you had to do was travel a short distance to find it?

 It’s true.
 Less than a three hour drive from Albany, an easy day trip gets you to The Metropolitan Museum of Art where you will find an amazing art collection that spans history and geography to tell the story of man through the richness and splendor of some of the world’s most beautiful artifacts.

 Tips for a Family Friendly Visit to The Metropolitan Museum